sleeptoken/zettelkasten/Networking basics.md

 in the logcat output we see an error exception that says cleartext http traffic not permitted

 > **If you are using default networking methods provided by android, then it actually tries to prevent you from making the mistake to allow clear text HTTP traffic.**
-### Lesson 2
+### Apps need to explicitly ask for internet perms

-- change the URL from http to https
+- change the URL from http to https, app still doesn't work
 - This time we have a security exception: Permission denied (missing INTERNET permission)

-below tag written just before the application tag
+below tag written just before the application tag in android manifest
 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 ```
 > **In order for apps to be able to access the internet the application has to explicitly request this permission in their android manifest**

-### Lesson 3
+### we can see insecure traffic perms in AndroidManifest

 If we want to still allow http cleartext traffic then we need to add an application flag -
 ```